Estimated reading time: 14 minutes

 Lost Wallet Apps To Slim Down Your Wallet

-Personally, I’m not a fan just in case the app gets hacked or something happens however millions of people do love these apps for convenience.
+I’m not a fan, just in case the app gets hacked or something happens; however, millions of people love these apps for convenience.

 Here are a few popular wallet apps where you can store cards and use them to pay for purchases or obtain rewards points.

-FidMe is STILL free, with no adds, and allows you to sync your cards.
-All YOUR feedback is what allows to improve YOUR app!
-Don’t hesitate to contact us.
+FidMe is STILL free, with no ads, and allows you to sync your cards.

-We have over 4 million Shoppers Drug Mart PC Optimum Points so having an app where we can store our loyalty cards is a great way to slim your wallet and protect your points.
+With over 4 million Shoppers Drug Mart PC Optimum Points, having an app where to store loyalty cards is a great way to slim a wallet and protect points.

-Keep all your loyalty cards in your phone!
+- Keep all your loyalty cards on your phone!
 Get rid of the heavy wallet!

-• Transfer your loyalty cards in your phone by simply scanning the barcode from the card or manually insert the code digits
+- Transfer your loyalty cards to your phone by scanning the barcode or manually inserting the code digits.

 It protects your payment info with multiple layers of security and makes it easy to send money, store tickets, or cash in on rewards – all from one convenient place.

-Apple Pay is easy and works with the Apple devices you use every day.
+Apple Pay is easy and works with the Apple devices you use daily.

-You can make secure purchases in stores, in apps and on the web.
-Apple Pay is even simpler than using your physical card, and safer too.
+You can make secure purchases in stores, apps, and the web.
+Apple Pay is even simpler than using your physical card and safer too.